Alejandro Goić (bishop): Bishop

 Pope John Paul II appointed Goic the titular Bishop of Africa, and auxiliary bishop for the Archdiocese of Concepción.
 He received episcopal consecration at Rome, on 27 May 1979.

 On 30 June 1991, Goic was transferred from his ecclesiastical jurisdiction, this time as auxiliary bishop for the Diocese of Talca.
 This appointment lasted until 1994, when he was appointed Bishop of Diocese of Osorno.

 On 10 July 2003, Pope John Paul II appointed him a coadjutor bishop for the Diocese of Rancagua—a coadjutor bishop performs the same functions as an auxiliary bishop, but is entitled to succession when the office becomes vacant.
 Thus, with the resignation of Bishop Javier Prado Aránguiz (for reasons of age), Goic took over as the ordinary bishop of the Diocese of Rancagua.
 He held that post starting in 2004, and is also the President of the Chilean Conference of Bishops.
 In 2007, Goic was approved for three years in that office.

 Pope Francis accepted his resignation on 28 June 2018.

 Social role

-One of the main concerns of Goic's years as a priest has been social issues.
+One of the main concerns of Goic's years as a priest were social issues.
 His special sensitivity to the issues of poverty and social justice originate with a deep identification with the sufferings of Jesus Christ and the principles of the Gospel.

 Workers' rights

 During the 1980s, when Goic was auxiliary bishop of the Archdiocese of Concepción, he decided to visit Father Enrique Moreno Laval, a vicar in the Lota coal mining area, in order to familiarize himself with the situation of native workers demanding labor improvements.
 In turn, he received complaints from unionists in the military regime, who gave him the epithet "Bishop Red".
-Goic, however, has never been afraid of reprisals, although on one occasion recordings of the radio program Testimonio—which documents human rights and labor abuses—were seized by the military.
+Goic, however, was never afraid of reprisals, although on one occasion recordings of the radio program Testimonio—which documents human rights and labor abuses—were seized by the military.